actions/importer-labs/bamboo/1-configure.md

       - At the GitHub PAT prompt, enter the GitHub PAT generated in step 2 and press enter.
       - At the GitHub URL prompt, enter the GitHub instance URL or press enter to accept the default value (`https://github.com`).
       - At the Bamboo token prompt, enter the access token from step 1 and press enter.
-      - At the Bamboo URL prompt, enter your Bamboo URL.
+      - At the Bamboo URL prompt, enter your Bamboo Base URL.

 ## Verify your environment